TheMannu/AWS-Services/APIs.md

 3. **PayPal API**: Facilitates online payments for e-commerce platforms.
 4. **YouTube API**: Enables interaction with YouTube data like videos, channels, and playlists.
 5. **Amazon API**: Provides access to Amazon’s product listings and order systems for e-commerce integration.

+APIs are essential in modern software development, allowing systems to integrate and extend functionality across platforms and services, making them key to building scalable, modular, and feature-rich applications.